Frequently Asked Questions

 If the person is not affiliated with Eastern Washington University, the university’s response to the report of an incident will primarily be on providing services to the Complainant.
 In rare circumstances, if we become aware that a community member poses a larger threat to the university community, we may pursue additional measures to ensure safety.
 If the Respondent attends another university, the Title IX Coordinator can assist you with filing a complaint with the Respondent's university.

 Yes.
 This option allows you to report information about the incident without identifying yourself.
-Based solely on an anonymous report, however, neither the university nor the EWU Police Department may be able to pursue action against the person if the report does not contain any identifiable information.
-The report can help provide very vital information that can be used to identify patterns of behavior(s).
-If you choose to pursue action against this person you have the option to report the incident to the university or law enforcement at a later date.
+Based solely on an anonymous report, however, neither the university nor the EWU Police Department may be able to pursue action against the person.
+If you want to file a complaint in the future, you have the option to report the incident to the university or law enforcement at a later date.

 Yes, Counseling and Psychological Services (CAPS) is a confidential resource on campus for students where you can receive help and support without the university being informed of the incident.
 They are a great resource to use if you know you would not like to report the incident or if you would like to talk over the options with a trained professional.
 Employee Assistance Program (EAP) is a confidential resource off campus for employees.
 Refer to the additional confidential resources listed under the services tab.